 The film itself – the story of an icy, otherworldly woman (Scarlett Johansson) who preys on young men on the streets of Glasgow – is largely wordless, so director Jonathan Glazer wraps the score around every shot, giving it an unbelievable tension.

 Levi, best known for her experimental pop with Micachu and the Shapes, mainly used a viola while altering or distorting the sounds it produced.
 As Levi explained, the music is “supposed to feel like a life-form you can’t quite understand, but it’s carrying on relentlessly, like a beehive.”

 Jeff Grace: The House of the Devil (2009)

 Borrowing heavily from Rosemary’s Baby and The Omen, this atmospheric slow burner from horror maestro Ti West (The Innkeepers) has a certain period aesthetic that is reflected in its brooding score.

 Kicking off with a punchy electric guitar / synth tune that immediately transports you back to its 80s setting, the score builds over time into something more intense and unsettling.
 By the film’s nail-biting final act, Grace introduces frantic string sections and creeping violins in a glorious moment of musical confrontation.

 Each of the characters in Zodiac is given a distinctive theme that presents a disillusioned vision of reality to accompany their fruitless investigations.
 There are no inviting melodies here – it’s all elusive.

-There are beautiful passages of solo piano for Graysmith (Jake Gyllenhaal) that seem to harken back to Shire’s timeless work on The Conversation – another paranoid masterpiece.
+There are beautiful passages of solo piano for Robert Graysmith (Jake Gyllenhaal) that harken back to Shire’s timeless work on The Conversation – another paranoid masterpiece.
 For lead police inspector David Toschi (Mark Ruffalo), Shire goes full film noir, with a solo trumpet that meanders aimlessly and solemnly.